This post may contain affiliate links. Please read our disclosure policy.

-Try: One reminder.
-Then let the rest takes it course… Letting them forget their homework.
+Try One reminder.
+Then let the rest takes its course… Letting them forget their homework.
 Don’t take it into them at school.
 Don’t save the day.
 It will be hard, but let this be a lesson for them. ♥

-Try: “If you clean up your room, then we will go to the park.”
+Try: “If you clean up your room, then we will bake cookies.”

-Next time… I bet they will clean their room to go to the park!
+Next time… I bet they will clean their room!

 4. Try YES in place of NO without changing your rules.

 Instead of: “No!
-You can’t go to her house to play.
+You can’t go to his house to play.
 You only did one question from your homework, even after I told you to do the whole page.”

 5. Compliment them.

-Ps- I would happily give out 15 minutes of extra bedtime for good behavior during bath/bedtime, because that is certainly our most hectic time of the day.
-Plus, having each of them in their own beds playing for a few minutes allows me to put our two year old to bed quietly, knowing that they are safe and waiting for me.
+Ps- I would happily give out 15 minutes of extra bedtime for good behavior during bath/bedtime because that is certainly our most hectic time of the day.
+Plus, having each of them in their own beds playing a card game, or reading a book for a few minutes allows me to put the other kids to bed quietly, knowing that the children reading/playing cards are safe & quiet, while they are waiting for me.

 6- Change their behavior without yelling.